Uber-App-Screen-Shots-320x202

 With the LLC business structure, Uber drivers have other tax treatment options available to them corporate taxation and the S Corporation election.

-When an Uber Driver’s LLC is Taxed as a Corporation:
+When a driver’s LLC is Taxed as a Corporation:

 • With corporate tax treatment, the Uber driver’s LLC must file its own tax returns and pay income tax at the applicable corporate tax rate.